DC 37 POLITICAL ACTION

 FREE COLLEGE PROGRAMS FOR LOCAL 372 MEMBERS IN SPECIFIC JOB TITLES

 Local 372 Paraprofessionals can earn 18 credits annually towards a degree in Human Services through a partnership with Monroe College.
-For more details on the program, see the flyer HERE.
-To begin the process to enroll for the Fall 2023 term, complete an online application: www.dc37edfund.org/monroectpcandidateform.
-For questions, email: email@example.com.
+Eligible members can complete an online application for the Spring 2024 term by visiting www.dc37edfund.org/monroectpcandidateform.

 Local 372 Members Working in School Food can earn an associate’s degree in Nutrition and Culinary Management through a partnership with LaGuardia Community College.
-For more details on the Nutrition & Culinary Management Program, see the flyer HERE.
-To begin the process to enroll for the Fall 2023 term, complete an online application at www.dc37edfund.org/laguardiacandidateform.
-For questions, email: firstname.lastname@example.org
+To begin the process to enroll for the Spring 2024 term, complete an online application at https://form.jotform.com/220463839899171.

 PLEASE NOTE: A high school diploma or equivalency is required to attend these college programs.
 Transfer credits may be accepted.